lume/lume/README.md

 that the browser understands, for defining 2D or 3D scenes rendered with CSS3D, WebGL, or both mixed together.

-If you prefer imperative JavaScript, you can also use the JavaScript-only API.
+If you prefer imperative JavaScript, you can also use the imperative JavaScript API.

-Infamous' "mixed mode" let's us combine traditional HTML elements with new ones that render to WebGL, which means we can render traditional elements and 3D objects like spheres and cubes (and soon any 3D model) together in the same 3D space (with lighting and shadow not just on the WebGL objects, but on the DOM elements too!).
+Infamous' "mixed mode" let's us combine traditional HTML elements with new ones that render to WebGL (powered by Three.js), which means we can render traditional elements and 3D objects like spheres and cubes (and soon any 3D model) together in the same 3D space (with lighting and shadow not just on the WebGL objects, but on the DOM elements too!).

 Unlike traditional CSS `box-shadow` which is flat and boring, with Infamous we can give UIs __*real*__ shadows!
 [See for